 How to invest 10,000 dollars

 If I had $10,000 of cash sitting on the sidelines and I could afford some risk, I would invest in the stock market.
-As much as trading shares has been dragged through the mud lately, it is still a great way to make money.
+As much as trading shares have been dragged through the mud lately, it is still a great way to make money.
 It is not as good as direct ownership in your own venture but it is good for disposable income to build your empire and be financially free.

 Stocks are a good investment because: